 As Japan enters into a new era and welcomes a new emperor, the grounds around the Tokyo Imperial Palace will become much busier.
 That’s because Emperor Naruhito will be “commuting” to what should be his official residence as he and his father continue to swap.
 Surprisingly, the process will most likely take years.
 As a result, more traffic and an uptick in security around the center of Japan’s capital is certain.
 But that’s hardly news.
 It’s actually how the area has been for the better part of the Imperial Palace history.

-Today the Tokyo Imperial Palace, known as Kokyo in Japanese, is a large estate in the Chiyoda ward where the Japanese Emperor lives, performs his duties, and welcomes foreign dignitaries.
-It contains official residences, museums, administrative offices, and spacious gardens—only a small part of which are opened to the public except on special occasions like the emperor’s birthday.
+Today the Tokyo Imperial Palace, known as Kokyo in Japanese, is a large estate in the Chiyoda ward.
+Here the Japanese Emperor lives, performs his duties, and welcomes foreign dignitaries.
+It contains official residences, museums, administrative offices, and spacious gardens.
+Actually, only a small selection is open to the public.
+However, there are exceptions on special occasions like the emperor’s birthday.

 The Mitsubishi Ichigokan is probably what helped kick the whole thing off.
 Completed in 1894, it was the first office building in Japan where the headquarters of many corporations and banks were found.
 The original was demolished in 1968 but has been faithfully rebuilt as the Mitsubishi Ichigokan Museum which is dedicated to 19th century Western art.

 From the residence of one noble family to the seat of Japan’s military, imperial, and economic might, Kokyo and Marunouchi may have gone through a lot of rebirths.
 However they continue to be the beating hearts of the country’s culture, history, and possibly its future.
 Knowing the Imperial Palace history and the surroundings, it is no surprise that the area became some important in modern Japan.